hahuang65/beaker/README.md

 For more information, see the [online documentation](http://hexdocs.pm/beaker).

-**Upcoming plans for v1.1**: Integrate Phoenix and Ecto stats to easily visualize last 2 hours of performance!

 ## Usage

 To include Beaker in your application, add it to your `mix.exs` file: